hdl-registers/hdl-registers/doc/sphinx/rst/user_guide/getting_started.rst

 integrates register code generation in an elegant way.
 If a file named ``regs_<name>.toml`` is placed in the root of a module, and ``<name>`` matches the name of the module, it will be parsed and used as that module's register map.
-In the simulation and build scripts there is then a call to :class:`.VhdlRegisterPackageGenerator` for each module that has registers before each run.
+In the simulation and build scripts there is then a call to the :ref:`VHDL generators <generator_vhdl>` for each register list before each run.
 This makes sure that an up-to-date register definition is always used.

 This is a good example of how hdl-registers can be used in an effective way.